cosmicjs/docs/docs/guides/README.md

 # Guides
-Use the Cosmic guides to get started using Cosmic with select development libraries.
+Use the following guides to get started using Cosmic with select development libraries.

 ## Initial Setup
 Before doing any coding, let's set up a Bucket with content using the following steps: